Conception: The Gift of Love

-Conception: The Gift of Love is an album by American jazz vibraphonist Bobby Hutcherson recorded in 1979 and released on the Columbia label.
+Conception: The Gift of Love is an album by American jazz vibraphonist Bobby Hutcherson, recorded in 1979 and released on the Columbia label.

 Reception

+The Bay State Banner wrote that "Hutcherson plays such forceful, intense and rhythmic vibes, that he breathes life into the ho-hum compositions."

-The Allmusic review by Scott Yanow awarded the album 2½ stars stating "This is one of his lesser efforts...
+The AllMusic review by Scott Yanow stated: "This is one of his lesser efforts...
 Although well played and reasonably challenging, nothing all that memorable occurs".

-This album, coming after his beautiful Highway One album is a masterpiece of lyrical, straight ahead Jazz.
-In an era when albums were produced with one or two passable hits and a bunch of filler, this album stands out as one of the truly beautiful melodic jazz albums ever produced.